sap-tutorials/sap-build-apps/tutorials/codejam-03-cart-page/codejam-03-cart-page.md

 You can also test deleting items from the cart ... it takes a few seconds for the UI to update after deleting an item.

-ANd behind the scenes, you are reading and updating a CAP service.
+And behind the scenes, you are reading and updating a CAP service.

 😃